wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 * **Mobile Web Sharing**: Mobile sharing doesn't have to be a terrible experience.
 Create beautiful interfaces for your mobile users to share their thoughts about your content.
 Sharing in mobile has actually a higher sharing rate than on desktop.
 Allow your users to share your content to facebook, twitter, linkedin, Pinterest, google+, WhatsApp and others easily on their smartphones.
 Smartphone sharing is smart.

-* **Social Bar Customization**: After upgrading to our PRO plan, you’ll be able to edit your share bar’s shape, color and personalized twitter handle.
+* **Social Bar Customization**: After upgrading to a paid plan, you’ll be able to edit your share bar’s shape, color and personalized twitter handle.
 Great for that extra touch.

+<h4>Following Tools</h4>

+* **Horizontal Follow Bar**: Provide a quick and engaging way for your visitors to like, follow and subscribe to your brands’ updates.
+Available for all major networks including Instagram & Youtube.

+* **Floating Follow Bar**: Make it clear that you want more followers with the always present social follow bar.
+Increase followers, improve reach, aim for more people loving your brand.

+* **Mobile Follow Bar**: Mobile social media doesn’t have to suck.
+Have awesome follow buttons in your mobile website and increase followers where they see your website the most.

-<h4>Tracking Tools</h4>
+<h4>Engagement & Tracking Tools</h4>

+* **Welcome Bar**: Easily redirect your visitors to a specific link.
+Generate conversions, engage with promotions and increase traffic with this hello bar like feature.
+Track conversions coming from this top bar for Wordpress.

+* **Subscriber Bar (List Builder)**: Easily capture emails from your visitors by providing them with an engaging top bar.
+Export data to your favorite CRM or e-Mail marketing software.
+Improve engagement, conversion and even sales with this easy to install, no code required feature.

 * **Conversion Tracking**: Understand how social sharing is driving your conversions.
 Analyze results per user, per post or per social network.
 Social sharing definitely contributes to your website and your share analytics shall prove just that.

 * **Copy Paste Share tracking**: Tracking social media in alternative methods such as SMS, Chat or Copy & Paste URL (Dark Social) will allow you to effectively measure social media ROI.
 Understand how many shares are being made without using social sharing buttons.
 Get share information on shares made through copy & paste, facebook messenger and other chat applications, email and twitter management tools.

-<h4>Engagement Tools</h4>

-* **Welcome Bar**: Easily redirect your visitors to a specific link.
-Generate conversions, engage with promotions and increase traffic with this hello bar like feature.
-Track conversions coming from this top bar for Wordpress.

-* **Subscriber Bar (List Builder)**: Easily capture emails from your visitors by providing them with an engaging top bar.
-Export data to your favorite CRM or e-Mail marketing software.
-Improve engagement, conversion and even sales with this easy to install, no code required feature.

 <h4>eCommerce specific </h4>